tarik-anassi/mon-projet/README.md

 # mon-projet
-Mind map of Self-criticism
+Mind map of critical thinking
-Open the link and you will get an interactive mind map of Self-criticism
+Open the link and you will get an interactive mind map of critical thinking